atgvega28/biol_5153/hw2_cv.md

 * Currently learning Arduino (open-source platform used for building electronics projects)
 * Exploring Python(high-level general purpose programming language), to build mechanistic models

-# EDUCATION
+## EDUCATION

 Doctor of Philosophy in Cell and Molecular Biology			| May 2025

 University of Arkansas, Fayetteville AR

 Bachelor of Science in Biomedical Engineering				| Fall 2019

 University of Arkansas, Fayetteville, AR

 ## EXPERIENCE

-### Graduate Assistant, Cell and Molecular Biology Program, Biomedical Engineering Deparment
+### Graduate Assistant,Cell and Molecular Biology Program, Biomedical Deparment
-### University of Arkansas | Fall 2021 - Present
+#### University of Arkansas | Fall 2021 - Present
 * Learning about cell-to-cell interactions to  model their behavior into a mechanistic models
-* Using Pycharm to be able to better study potential drugs for tailored cancer treatments
+* Using Pycharm to better study potential drugs for tailored cancer treatments

 ### Venture Studio and Commercialization Analyst, Startup Junkie Consulting
 ### Fayetteville, AR | Fall 2022